datacamp-content/courses-introduction-to-shell/chapter5.md

 - No: the third group of characters does not contain an "x".
 - No: the third group of characters contains an "r".

---- type:ConsoleExercise lang:shell xp:100 skills:1 key:
+--- type:ConsoleExercise lang:shell xp:100 skills:1 key:f1988ccaf6
 ## How can I change a file's permissions?

 You can change a file's permissions using `chmod`